MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/03-datalandingzones/02-datalakeservices.md

 Whilst the data lake sits across three data lake accounts, multiple containers, and folders, it represents one logical data lake for the Data Landing Zone.
 Provisioning three data lake accounts allows you to set different redundancy, retention, and access policies for each lake account.
 For example you might want your RAW data to be geo-redundant whereas Workspace is used for data exploration and requires locally redundant disaster recovery.

-Each **Domain** should have two containers on each data lake over which they should have ownership, following best practices for each data lake layer.
+Each **Domain** should have two folders on each data lake over which they should have ownership, following best practices for each data lake layer.

-The two containers per **Domain** should be divided by classification (non-sensitive and sensitive) with access controlled by RBAC and ACLs.
+The two folders per **Domain** should be divided by classification (non-sensitive and sensitive) with access controlled by ACLs.

 >[!IMPORTANT]
 >Access to the data is restricted by a combination of ACLs and AAD-groups.
 These control what can and cannot be accessed by other groups. **Domain teams** should approve or reject access to their data assets.